Advance preparation for laptops

 Setup instructions for the ML tutorial

-The machine learning tutorial will use Google Colab.
-Detailed setup instructions can be found here.
+The machine learning tutorial will use the SSL BinderHub at U. of Chicago.
+Detailed setup instructions will be presented during the school.